batmany13/getting_started/dev_cadence.md

 __Weekly Sprints__

-We need some "sign post" to tell us what we're shooting for.
+It's best to have a "sign post" to let you know where you're going.
 This is the purpose of our weekly sprints.
-The sprints aren't meant to be "release" points, but more a milestone target for us to hit.
+The sprints aren't meant to be "release" points, but a milestone target for us to hit.
 These should be reasonable things we want to do and the Trello board should be broken up in these lists:

+* Sprint XXX Retro (after the sprint is finished) - What we learned, what we want to run post-mortem on
-* Our Milestone - high level target we're shooting for
+* Sprint XXX Milestone - high level target we're shooting for this sprint
-* Todo - items we need to do
+* This Sprint - items to do for this sprint, including ones in-progress.
+If there's a "member" associated, it's assigned or been worked on
-* In Progress - what we're currently working on
-* Completed - completed tasks, this could be made up of a few pull requests
+* Sprint XXX Completed - completed tasks for the specified sprint sprint
+* Teaching Tuesdays - Lessons to be shared by team members
 * Business / Misc - items we need to work on from a business prospective
 * Tabled - Things we need to do but are tabled for now, as we don't need to do it "right this minute".
 However, it should be done within the next few sprints
-* TBD - Items we haven't figured out yet, should be cleared as quickly as possible
-* Retro (after the sprint is finished) - What we learned, what we want to run post-mortem on
+* Fault Tolerance - things to consider longer term when it comes to scaling, "long" running tabled items

+__GitHub Issues__

+So, the big question is, when to use Trello over GitHub issues?
+We debated this, and in the end we are using both.
+Trello for the "bigger" items, and GitHub for specific bugs and enhancements we need to fix.
+GitHub issues should be created for each PR, and in that case, a "card" on Trello could make up multiple pull requests.

 __Hackathons__